Melitou/YOUR-PERSONAL-CHATBOT/plan.md

 # Add this helper function
 def validate_chatbot_access(user: User_Auth_Table, chatbot_id: str) -> bool:
-    """Validate if user has access to chatbot based on their role""" if user.role == 'User':
+    """Validate if user has access to chatbot based on their role""" if user.role in ['User', 'Super User']:
-        # Check if they own the chatbot
+        # Check if they own the chatbot (or Super User has access to all)
+        if user.role == 'Super User':
-        chatbot = ChatBots.objects(id=chatbot_id, user_id=user.id).first()
+            return True  # Super Users have access to all chatbots chatbot = ChatBots.objects(id=chatbot_id, user_id=user.id).first()
         return chatbot is not None
     elif user.role == 'Client':